bija510/selenium-nunit-c-sharp/README.md

 - You can also override config via environment variables or by editing TestConfig.json

-### 📊 Reports
+## 📊 Reports

-- Detailed HTML reports generated using **ExtentReports**, saved in the `Reports/` folder as `AutomationReport_*.html`
+- 📂 HTML reports generated using ExtentReports, saved in `Reports/ as Report_CHROME_QA_DateTimeStamp.html`.
-- 📋 Comprehensive test execution summaries with pass/fail status and logs
+- 📋 Summary of test results with `pass/fail status, logs`, and linked failure `screenshots`.
-- 📸 Screenshots captured on test failures are linked within reports for easy debugging
-- 🧾 Facilitates quick insights into test suite health and detailed results analysis
+- 🖥️ Includes key system/environment details like User Name, .NET version, NUnit version, run time, Git branch, machine info, environment, tester, OS, and browser.
+- 🚀 Reports are automatically `published to GitHub Pages` on the gh-pages branch after each CI run—visit the site URL in `Settings → Pages → Visit site` to view the latest report live.
+- 📦 After each run, the HTML report is `also available as a downloadable` artifact named html-report in the GitHub Actions workflow.

-### 🛠️ Utils
+## 🛠️ Utils

 - Contains utility classes and helpers to support test execution and reporting
 - `Utils/ExtentReportManager.cs` manages the **ExtentReports** lifecycle as a singleton, ensuring consistent and thread-safe report generation